gorey666/SteamLauncher/README.md

 2. Add the game's steam appID to the SteamLauncher.ini configuration file.
 3. Create a shortcut to the SteamLauncher.exe program on your desktop or start menu.
 4. Customize the shortcut's icon. ex: Point it to the game's real .exe file to use the game's icon.
-5. Use 3rd party tools to create a windows 10 start-menu tile for this shortcut.
+5. (Optional) Use 3rd party tools to create a windows 10 start-menu tile for this shortcut.

 How to get the game's AppID:
 1. Right click the game in steam and choose "Create desktop Shortcut".